andyhuang12306/CafeEmployeeTest/README.md

-## Café Employee ManageSystem Demo
+## Café Employee Management System Demo

 This is a demo system for managing café and employee.
 It includes backend(a SQLite database file inside) and frontend.
 Backend is building on python FastApi.
 Frontend is building on React with React-Router for navigation, React-Redux for state management, Antd for UI components and is bootstrapped with Vite.